Valnet: MovieWeb

 MovieWeb is an entertainment news website and video brand that reports on entertainment news through its website.
 The site also maintains a searchable database of films.

 MovieWeb first launched in 1995; by 1997 it was reported to be in operation supported by a 4-person team publishing movie information that, while not 'slick', had a 'certain charm'.
-In 2012, MovieWeb produced a video which was an '80s-themed parody mashup of The Walking Dead series accompanied by music from Growing Pains that went viral.
+In 2012, MovieWeb produced a popular video which was an '80s-themed parody mashup of The Walking Dead series accompanied by music from Growing Pains that went viral.

-Previously, MovieWeb was owned by WatchR Media, Inc., a privately held Las Vegas company.
 In 2021, it was estimated the MovieWeb website had 8 million unique visits for the month of July.
 MovieWeb has been owned and operated by online publisher Valnet Inc. since September 2021 upon completion of the acquisition from WatchR.

-In August 2000, MovieWeb announced a collaboration with video rental chain Video Update and video retail software provider Unique Business Systems Inc.
+GiveMeSport

-MovieWeb acts as a distribution partner of Hulu.
-MovieWeb also produces video content for IMDb.com.
+GiveMeSport is a sports publishing website founded in 2014 in the United Kingdom.
+It was acquired by Valnet in 2022 as part of the acquisition of the digital sports publishing network SN&CK Media Ltd.